The Best Places to Camp in America's Most Popular National Parks

 9. Hoh Campground, Olympic National Park

 Washington's Olympic National Park spans coastline, mountains, and rain forests, providing different experiences depending on what part of the park you visit.
 There are a number of campsites to choose from, too.
-Hoh Campground, complete with 78 campsites, is located in a rain forest, surrounded by trees.
-This campground just started offering advance reservations for June 1 through Sept.
-15 of this year.
+Hoh Campground, complete with 72 campsites, is located in a rain forest surrounded by trees, and you can make reservations for it online.

 10. Fish Creek Campground, Glacier National Park

 Glacier National Park is known for Going-to-the-Sun Road as well as having 700 miles of hiking trails through mountains and valleys carved by glaciers.
 There are 13 drive-in campgrounds at Glacier National Park; Fish Creek Campground offers 178 campsites in the western part of the park.
 Plus, 70 species of mammals live in the area, and some sites even have views of Lake McDonald.
-Fish Creek Campground opens on May 28, and you can make reservations online.
+Fish Creek Campground opens in May, and you can make reservations online.